An action-platformer

 Onboard the player with the base platforming mechanics: jump, double jump, ranged attack

-Provide a slower, more grounded experience between intense gliding gameplay beats
+Provide a slower, more grounded experience between intense gliding gameplay beats, as was recognized to be necessary after playtesting feedback

 Engage the player with jumping challenges